QuickBooks Blog

 • Help with finding discrepancies before creating financial statements

-By providing a snapshot of all ledger accounts within a given accounting period, the trial balance helps business owners and accounting teams in reviewing accuracy.
+The trial balance provides a snapshot of all ledger accounts within a given accounting period, which helps business owners and accounting teams in reviewing accuracy.

 However, trial balances do have some shortcomings, as they: